CIS Administration and the Risks of Getting it Wrong

 What is the solution?

-- Calculate the sub-contractors CIS tax
+- managing the sub-contractors CIS tax

 - Inform the sub-contractor of the amount that they will be paid